 Working with a " AEO - Full" freight forwarder gives you, as a shipper, the following advantages:

-Since 2013, MATHEZ FREIGHT benefits from the status AEO-Full , which includes the AEO certificate "customs simplifications" and the AEO certificate "security-safety".
-When you work with Mathez Freight, you can rest assured that all your customs operations across the EU and beyond will be carried out with accuracy, reliability and professionalism, to the highest standards.
+Since 2013, MATHEZ FREIGHT benefits from the AEO-Full status, which includes the AEO "customs simplification" certificate and the AEO "security-safety" certificate.
+When you work with MATHEZ FREIGHT, you can be assured that all your customs operations throughout the EU and beyond will be carried out accurately, reliably and professionally, to the highest standards.

 As soon as you anticipate shipment of a product, it is essential to verify the applicable rights and taxes, as well as associated regulation in order to fully appreciate customs risks and optimize your operations in terms of fiscal and customs requirements.